michael-dev/dokuwikietherpadlite/README.md

 * Group sessions last for one week or shorter (if user uses logout button).
 So after one week, you'll need to reconnect.
 * Encrypted pages are not really encrypted but the etherpad-lite builtin password manager is used.
 * Pads are owned by the user who created it.
 Ownership cannot be transfered.
 If a pad exists for a page revision, there cannot be another pad for the same/a different page revision.
+* the dokuwiki integration depends on the template used and is not tested with the most recent dokuwiki default template.

 Licence
 -----------